tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 <img src="https://chauff.github.io/img/by_all.png" width="700px">

-Here, we split the 126 papers/experiments according to the digital learning environment the experiment was conducted in (take into account that for 2017 we only include papers published by July of that year). *Native environments* (software designed and implemented specifically for the experiment) turned out to be the most popular.
-MOOC-based experiments start to appear in 2014, MTurk-based experiments appear at around the same time.
+Here, we split the 126 papers according to the digital learning environment the reported experiments was conducted in (take into account that for 2017 we only include papers published by July of that year).

-While it is more expensive to carry out research with Mturk compared to existing MOOCs (which provide no incentive or compensation), Mturk ensures a certain level of compliance and engagement from the subjects in that they are rewarded for their time with money.
+*Native environments*, i.e. software designed and implemented specifically for the experiment, turned out to be the most popular.
+MOOC-based experiments started to appear in 2014, MTurk-based experiments appeared at around the same time.

 <img src="https://chauff.github.io/img/by_env.png" width="700px">

 How successful (i.e. how often is the intervention reported to perform better than the control condition) are the different environments?
-In this graph a "-" indicates studies reporting a significant negative effect of the intervention;
+In this graph and all that follow, a "-" indicates studies reporting a significant negative effect of the intervention;
 the "+" indicates a significant positive effect of the intervention; and the "o" indicates findings without a statistically significant effect.

 It turns out that the native environments are the "best" to use to achieve significantly better results; MOOC environments do not fare too well here, more than half of the studies report a non-significant difference between control and experimental conditions.
+This may not be too surprising as MOOC environments are agnostic to the content topic, while native environments can be designed to fit specific types of content (e.g. language learning).

 <img src="https://chauff.github.io/img/by_incentive.png" width="700px">

-If we look at how study participants were incentivized to participate we surprisingly found often studies without an incentive/compensation, followed by class-based incentives (credits or requirement for passing a class).
+If we look at how study participants were incentivized to participate we found surprisingly many studies without an incentive/compensation, followed by class-based incentives (credits or requirement for passing a class).

 <img src="https://chauff.github.io/img/by_n.png" width="700px">